sujinzhu/odoo_manual/PUR/purchase_agreement.md

 ![New Quotation](_images/purchase_agreement2.PNG)

-Just like other quotation, the differences are:
+Just like other quotation, the new quotation appears with differences:

 * Vendor
 * Vendor Reference
 * Products

 the above items have been prepared from Blanket Order.
-You just need key in `Quantity` and confirm the quotation.
+You just need key in `Quantity`, `Ordered Date` and confirm the quotation.

 When you back to Blanket Order, you can find `Order Quantities` has added, and `RFQs/Orders` quantity also added.